Housing contracts advice for seniors

 Whether building, buying, renting, moving to a retirement village, purchasing services or refinancing, you are likely to be entering into a legal contract between yourself and another party.

-The following information is also available on the Seniors housing guide - Contracts and agreements fact sheet.
+The following information is also available as part of the Seniors housing guide - Contracts and agreements fact sheet.

 Some of these contracts may have terms that are agreed verbally.
 However, for the purchase and sale of real estate, retirement villages and park homes, by law contracts must be in writing.
-It is a good idea to always try and have a contract in writing.
+It is a good idea to always try and have any contract you enter into – for a good or service - in writing.
 Verbal contracts are very difficult to prove if things go wrong.

 - Make sure all things that are important to you are clearly included in the contract.